PAIPalooza/policies/README.md

 ### Market Validation 📊
 Teams are encouraged to go out and validate their ideas by talking to potential customers.

-**5:00PM - Register to Pitch your project on Sunday**: [Register Here](https://docs.google.com/forms/d/e/1FAIpQLSfp7bkvJTqBlK9Il6zBPZI5nIEsyhL1MYyRf85aPF6WmkUfQQ/viewform)
+## 5:00PM - Register to Pitch your project on Sunday: https://forms.gle/3nWXjbZznq9tpgWG9

 ## 3. Sunday: